mconlon17/simple-vivo-book/Grants.md

 1. `date_enum.txt` lists the year-month-day dates in your VIVO by date value
 1. `dept_enum.txt` lists your institutions organizations by name
 1. `orcid_enum.txt` lists your investigators by ORCID.
 ORCID is used to identify your investigators.
 Each should have an ORCID, and the ORCID for each investigator should be in your VIVO.
-See examples/people for adding ORCID to people.
+See examples/people regarding adding ORCID to people.
 1. `sponsor_enum.txt` lists the sponsors (funding organizations) in your VIVO.

 Each attribute is optional.
-You may add a grant with very little information and provide improved values for attributes in subsequent updates.
+You may add a grant with very little information and provide additional or improved values for attributes in subsequent updates.

 As always, your spreadsheet values will be non-blank if you would like to specify a value for the attribute, blank if you would like to have VIVO remain unchanged, and "None" if you would like to remove the attribute's value from VIVO.

 ## The Basic steps